About Moon Cabaret

 'We are King’s Fools, preachers, liers and poets who have seen too much' - Mrs. Moon

-Estrellita (played by Nora from Amsterdam) is a clown who is always wondering which road to take and whether to keep on traveling.
+Estrellita (played by Nora from Amsterdam) is a clown who is always wondering which road to take and whether to keep on travelling.
 She is also the alter ego of The Moon, a mysterious character who is trying to get back in the sky.

 Nora studied Visual Arts at (Gerrit Rietveld Academy) as well as mime and physical theatre; she also trained as a puppeteer with the Philippe Genty Company (FR).
 She collaborates with both the Snowapple collective and the Duda Paiva Company (NL).

 Mr. Moon (played by Osito Moro von Ropi) likes to talk about the creation of the world and play a thousand notes per minute on his silver flute.
 Sometimes he plays with the truth or improvises a song using one of the multiple instruments he likes to use.

 A trained mime artist and clown, Osito played in the Mexican ska band 'Los de Abajo' for more than 12 years.
 He is currently studying for a Master’s degree at the Utrecht Conservatory of Music.
 Osito has performed at festivals including Lowlands (NL), Sziget (HN), Glastonbury (UK) and more.

 Catalina (played by Cynthia Martinez from Mexico) is a mysterious woman: sometimes she’ll give you a sharp look, sometimes a bright smile; at other times she’ll convey her opinion through her cello or bass guitar.

 Cynthia was responsible for Snowapple’s La Llorona project, which reached 100,000 women worldwide; she is now an important activist for women’s rights in Mexico.
 Cynthia was a member of the band ‘Polka Madre’ for many years, touring with them in Europe and the USA.
 She also writes music for the theatre and the circus.